*This article was originally published on myeducatedstyle.com in 2019.

 RACIAL JUSTICE GUIDE TO THANKSGIVING FOR EDUCATORS & FAMILIES

 TEACH THE REAL STORY OF THE FIRST THANKSGIVING

 NATIVE AMERICAN PERSPECTIVES ON THANKSGIVING

 Like I mentioned above, I am not indigenous.
 I do not claim to be super knowledgeable about their perspectives or the inaccurate history we’re teaching.
 Please let me know if you have more recommendations to add or if any of these are harmful or inaccurate.

-I also thought it was relevant to share about land acknowledgement since it’s something new I’ve learned recently.
+I also thought it was relevant to share about land acknowledgment since it’s something new I’ve learned recently.
 My kids already love nature (don’t all kids?) so this really resonated with them.